empathyco/x/packages/logger/README.md

 ### Installation

-You can install the logger using pnpm:
+To install the logger:

 ```
+# or pnpm or yarn
-pnpm install @empathyco/x-logger --dev
+npm install @empathyco/x-logger --save-dev
 ```

 ### Usage